Wet Cough: Home Remedies, Causes, And Diagnosis

 Salt Water Gargle

-One of the easiest wet cough remedies you can try is gargling with salt water.
+Saltwater gargling benefits your throat and is one of the easiest wet cough remedies you can try.
 Salt (NaCl) has properties that make it effective against microbes like viruses which are mostly responsible for respiratory tract infections (9).
 The saltwater may help to reduce the amount of phlegm (mucus) that accumulates at the back of your throat.
 This in turn can lead to fewer triggers and a reduced frequency of coughs.
 There are various recipes for a saltwater mix, so pick one that works for you.
 You can also stir in half a teaspoon of salt in 8 ounces of warm water.
 Make sure that the water is not too hot when you gargle it.

 Oral Zinc Supplements